This “good Christian girl” is a woman now

 Forsaking all

-Searching history, I’ve realized: The view of women taught me from birth has its roots in a Lost Cause, not the Living Word.
+Searching history, I’ve realized: The view of women taught me from birth has its roots in a convenient myth, not the living Word.

 Searching Scripture, I’ve seen: God created us, male and female, to reflect his image, to know him, to make disciples and to steward his world together.
 Jesus redeemed us fully from all that the Fall had lost.